djotaku/adventofcode/2023/README.md

 ### Part 2 Sections Still incomplete:
 - Day 04 - I think I have a rough idea of what I need to do to get the answer, but I need to fix the recursion.
+- Day 05 - didn't think about how I was going to do part 2 without crashing the computer.
 ### Language Specific
 - Nothing Yet